waysignal/catmodel_glossary/glossary.md

 instrument that combines various exposures into a single contract, can be multiple peril (multiple classes covered) or multiple trigger (activates if multiple events occur).
 Multiple peril: multiline, commericial general liability, commercial umbrella Multiple trigger: dual, triple: fixed, variable, switching
+##### Insurance linked securities
+notes and bonds based on insurance-related events.
+(re)insurer issues securities through a SPE. investors purchases these securities to recieve repayment of interest and/or principal. the amount and schedule is based on defined insurance events.
 + Insured < Primary insurer < Reinsurance < Retrocession
 + Subject-matter < Direct Insurance < Reinsurer vs Subject-matter < Reinsurer
 + insureres do not prefer high deductible policies